-U.S.-Taiwan relations have been unofficial since January 1, 1979, when the United States established diplomatic relations with the PRC and terminated diplomatic relations with self-ruled Taiwan, which officially calls itself the Republic of China (ROC).
-In three joint communiqués concluded with the PRC in 1972, 1978, and 1982, the United States "acknowledged," but did not endorse, "the Chinese position that there is but one China and Taiwan is part of China."
-In the 1978 communiqué, the United States also stated that, "the people of the United States will maintain cultural, commercial, and other unofficial relations with the people of Taiwan."
-The PRC views the communiqués as the basis for U.S.-China relations.
+U.S.-Taiwan relations have been unofficial since January 1, 1979, when the United States established diplomatic relations with the PRC and terminated diplomatic relations with self-ruled Taiwan, which calls itself the Republic of China (ROC).
+In three joint communiqués concluded with the PRC in 1972, 1978, and 1982, the United States "acknowledged," but did not endorse, the "Chinese" position that "there is but one China and Taiwan is part of China."
+In the 1978 and 1982 communiqués, the United States also stated that it would "maintain cultural, commercial, and other unofficial relations with the people of Taiwan" (emphasis by CRS).

-The 1979 Taiwan Relations Act (TRA, P.L.
+The 1979 Taiwan Relations Act (TRA; P.L.
 96-8; 22 U.S.C. §3301 et seq.) provides the legal basis for unofficial U.S. relations with Taiwan.
-It includes a statement that it is U.S. policy "to preserve and promote extensive, close, and friendly commercial, cultural, and other relations between the people of the United States and the people on Taiwan, as well as the people on the China mainland and all other peoples of the Western Pacific area."
-The U.S. government presents TRA and the communiqués, plus six assurances conveyed to Taiwan in 1982, as the documents that guide the U.S. one-China policy.
-(See CRS In Focus IF11665, President Reagan's Six Assurances to Taiwan.)
+It refers to "[t]he President having terminated governmental relations between the United States and the governing authorities on Taiwan recognized by the United States as the Republic of China prior to January 1, 1979."
+The TRA goes on to state that it is U.S. policy "to preserve and promote extensive, close, and friendly commercial, cultural, and other relations" with "the people on Taiwan."
+The U.S. government presents the TRA and the U.S.-PRC communiqués, plus "Six Assurances" conveyed to Taiwan in 1982, as guiding the U.S. one-China policy.
+(See CRS In Focus IF12503, Taiwan: The Origins of the U.S. One-China Policy, and CRS In Focus IF11665, President Reagan's Six Assurances to Taiwan.)